-However, 23andme is pushing hard for more customers to take its autosomal test for genealogy now that it, Ancestry and Family Tree DNA are all charging $99 for its autosomal tests.
-The biggest perk of testing with 23andme is that men get their paternal and maternal haplogroups and women get their maternal haplogroup, in addition to the percentage of Neanderthal ancestry at no extra charge.
+The biggest perk of testing with 23andme is that men get their paternal and maternal haplogroups and women get their maternal haplogroup, in addition to the ethnicity breakdown and Neanderthal ancestry report, at no extra charge.

 23andme does not ship its test to Russia and Ukraine but it ships to these former areas of the Russian Empire: Azerbaijan, Belarus, Estonia, Lithuania and Moldova.
-For some reason, I still get matched to people who live in Russia.
+For some reason, I still get matched to people who live in Russia and possibly Ukraine.

 What type of information is provided on matches?

-23andme gives the percent of DNA shared on the number of segments.
+23andme gives the percentage of DNA shared on the number of DNA segments.
 Customers have to visit this webpage to determine the size of the centimorgans shared with matches.
-Matches are broken down between close relatives, 2nd and 3rd cousins, 4th cousins and distant cousins.

 How often do you get matches?